Overview of Multisystem Atrophy

 Multisystem atrophy (MSA) is a group of rare, multisystem degenerative diseases that have several clinical features of Parkinson's disease and are sometimes referred to as the "Parkinsonism-plus syndromes."

-When MSA was first identified in 1960, it was named "Shy-Drager Syndrome" after the two physicians who first described its symptoms.
-Now, Shy-Drager Syndrome is recognized as one of three manifestations of multisystem atrophy.
+When MSA was first identified in 1960, it was named "Shy-Drager syndrome" after the two physicians who first described its symptoms.
+Now, Shy-Drager syndrome is recognized as one of three manifestations of multisystem atrophy.
 The other two are striatonigral degeneration and olivopontocerebellar atrophy (OPCA).
-The three are classified together because of their clinical overlap and neuroanatomical similiarities.
+The three are classified together because of their clinical overlap and neuroanatomical similarities.